dereksonderegger/570_II/docs/07_Two_Samples.md

 ##                    244.8                    248.3
 ```

-Maybe we would like to evaluate a highly confidence level.
+Maybe we would like to evaluate a higher confidence level.

 ```r